 Your Programme Manager should be your first point of contact if you have any problems or issues.
-We encourage you to stay in touch with your team and communicate on a regular basis to promote strong teamwork and collaboration.
+We encourage you to stay in touch with your Coaching team and communicate regularly to promote teamwork and collaboration.

-You can also contact Sharon, our Community Manager for support at volunteering@yesfutures.org
+You can also contact our Community Manager for support at volunteering@yesfutures.org